 Orders and Draft Orders need to be linked to a Variant row and a Customer row.
 Shopify requires that Draft Order line items are created with an order, and that each of these line items is related to a product variant.
 This will be fairly cumbersome and time-consuming to do manually with Airtable, especially if you are entering a wholesale order whilst visiting a customer, so AirPower has a trick up its sleeve for you.

 In your AirPower Draft Orders configuration section you will find a special section titled "Mapping Variant Entry Columns".
 Here you can specify the names of columns that are linked to your variants.
-When a variant is selected in such a column AirPower will automatically created the order line items for you during an Airtable-to-Shopify sync.
+When a variant is selected in such a column AirPower will automatically create the order line items for you during an Airtable-to-Shopify sync.
 And picking variants in such a manner with your Airtable form is a breeze.
 For each variant-linked column you'll need to specify a column that stores the quantity of the variant you want in the order.

 If you are entering an order for a new customer you can create the Shopify customer entry right from your Draft Order entry form.
-To do this, simply map the Shopify fields that start with "customer.*" to your Airtable columns.
+To do this, simply map the Shopify fields that start with customer.* to your Airtable columns.
 When AirPower does an Airtable-to-Shopify sync, if Customer row is not linked to the Draft Order row, then AirPower will create a customer with the information you provided and link to the draft order.
-Please note that the data in the coluns you've mapped will only be used when creating the Customer.
+Please note that the data in the columns you've mapped will only be used when creating the Customer.
 After the Customer is created and linked to the Draft Order row the data in these columns will be ignored.

 Pro Tip: We've create a template base to get you going with wholesale order entry.
 Get it here.